darkt3rr0r/OSCP-Prep/HTB/Windows/Devel/devel.md

 - juicy potato to exploit the SeImpersonatePrivilege
 - Place all the files that you want to upload in the same folder and then start the http server

+>Download x86 version of Juicy potato from this: https://github.com/ivanitlearning/Juicy-Potato-x86/releases

 ```zsh
 python -m SimpleHTTPServer 8000
 ```